isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-25-post-a-moving-journey-film-archiving-and-curatorship.md

 With the advent of the digital age, archivists are scrambling to care for their analogue systems, digitising and migrating analogue materials while keeping up with technological advances in order to preserve new digital material.
 Apart from the practical concerns of know-how and time, there is the very real issue of funding to support on-going digital preservation.
 The estimated cost (in 2007) of preserving film archival master material per title annually was US$1,059 while the digital preservation of the same material was estimated at US$12,514.[^11] Factor in inflation and the growing numbers of digital films produced every year, and the figure becomes mind-boggling.

 The exponentially burgeoning budgets required for digital preservation bring to fore several important issues – acquisition, access and advocacy.
 Archives can no longer make do with an ad hoc policy to “acquire everything, just in case”.
 The AFA has in place a carefully articulated selection policy that is tied to access issues.
-An archivist has to look backwards and forwards in time, acquiring filmic material and assessing if someone in the future may find the material significant and useful.[^12] The AFA will likely not acquire a film if the filmmaker stipulates that it is not meant for public access, unless the reasons for the restricted access are acceptable - for example, a film cannot be released until after its film festival premiere or a film cannot be viewed due to the deteriorating condition of the sole surviving film copy until an access copy has been made.
+An archivist has to look backwards and forwards in time, acquiring filmic material and assessing if someone in the future may find the material significant and useful.[^12] The AFA will likely not acquire a film if the filmmaker stipulates that it is not meant for public access, unless the reasons for the restricted access are acceptable – for example, a film cannot be released until after its film festival premiere or a film cannot be viewed due to the deteriorating condition of the sole surviving film copy until an access copy has been made.

 As Sam Kula, former director of the National Film, Television and Sound division of the National Archives of Canada, has stated so articulately, “In archives, the only thing that really matters is the quality of the collections; all the rest is housekeeping.”[^13]

-#### **ABOUT THE AFA**
+#### **About The AFA**

 The Asian Film Archive (AFA) is a charity that preserves Asia's rich film heritage in a permanent collection focusing on culturally important works by independent Asian filmmakers.
 It promotes a wider critical appreciation of Asia's cinematic works through organised community programmes, including screenings and talks.

 AFA’s holdings include films of award-winning Filipino filmmakers such as Lino Brocka, Mike de Leon, Lav Diaz, and Malaysian filmmakers Amir Muhammad, U-Wei Haji Saari and Tan Chui Mui, among others.
 The Archive is also home to a collection of Cathay-Keris Malay Classics from the 1950s to 1970s that are part of the UNESCO Memory of The World Asia-Pacific Register, a list of endangered library and archive holdings.